-Participating agencies receive copies of the program Standards and Compliance Verification Manual and the Program Implementation Guide.
+All agencies may access the Standards and Compliance Verification Manual and the Implementation Guidethrough the DCJS website.
 The Standards and Compliance Verification Manual contains all of the program standards and offers guidelines that agencies may use when deciding how to demonstrate that they have met all requirements.
 The Implementation Guide provides an overview of the accreditation process and outlines requirements step-by-step.
-The Manuals and forms are available on-line in the Publications and Forms section.
+All available Manuals and forms are available on-line in the Publications and Forms section.

-Experienced program staff provides assistance upon request and agencies are encouraged to call whenever there are questions.
-Staff can help interpret and apply applicable standards and can offer valuable insight on how other agencies approached various situations.
+Experienced program staff members provide assistance upon request and agencies are encouraged to call whenever there are questions.
+Staff can help interpret the standards and can offer valuable insight on how other agencies approached various situations.
 In addition, staff is available to review draft procedures to determine compliance and discuss ways in which a department's unique circumstances might affect the way in which a given standard should be implemented.